 Toy organization is always a struggle in our house.
 We don’t have a playroom so all my kids toy’s stay (mostly) in their bedrooms.
 They have small bedrooms so I’m always on the hunt for good organization ideas.

-First I needed to find a few good “under the bed” storage bins or storage containers.
+When I decided on this plan, I realized that the first thing I needed was a few good “under the bed” storage bins or storage containers.
 I wanted to maximize the space, so finding containers that filled up most of the trundle was a must.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.

-Storage Bins that work well with twin sized Trundle Beds
+Storage Bins that work well with twin size Trundle Beds

 - HOMZ Under the bed storage bin